MicrosoftDocs/entra-docs/docs/includes/governance/governance-workday-to-active-directory.md

 ### Customizing the list of Workday user attributes

 The Workday provisioning apps for Active Directory and Microsoft Entra ID both include a default list of Workday user attributes you can select from.
-However, these lists are not comprehensive.
+However, these lists aren't comprehensive.
 Workday supports many hundreds of possible user attributes, which can either be standard or unique to your Workday tenant.

 The Microsoft Entra provisioning service supports the ability to customize your list or Workday attribute to include any attributes exposed in the [Get_Workers](https://community.workday.com/sites/default/files/file-hosting/productionapi/Human_Resources/v21.1/Get_Workers.html) operation of the Human Resources API.